ibm-cloud-academy/content/setup/set_up_mac.md

 1. Install Xcode
 2. Install Homebrew
 3. Install Java 1.8
-4. Edit the system PATH
+4. Create JAVA_HOME environment variable
+5. Install Gradle
-5. Install GIT
+6. Install GIT
-6. Install curl
+7. Install curl
-7. Install node.js
+8. Install node.js
-8. Install API Connect
+9. Install API Connect
-9. Install docker
+10. Install Docker
-10. Install cloudfoundry CLI
+11. Install Bluemix (IBM Cloud) CLI
-11. Install the IBM Container plugin for cloudfoundry
+12. Install the IBM Container Service plugins
+13. Install Kubernetes kubectl CLI

 ### Step 1: Install Xcode
-1. In a browser search engine, type xcode and select [Xcode on the Mac App Store - iTunes – Apple]( https://itunes.apple.com/ca/app/xcode/id497799835?mt=12).
+1. In a browser search engine, type xcode and select [Xcode on the Mac App Store - iTunes ï¿½ Apple]( https://itunes.apple.com/ca/app/xcode/id497799835?mt=12).
 Note: This was the link title at the time of writing.
 You search *itunes* for the XCode download link.
 2. Click the Link View in Mac App Store.
 3. Click the **Get** button.
 4. It changes to an Install App button.
 Click it again.
 NOTE: The download is approximately 4.5GB.
 It may take a long time.
 5. Verify the installation.
-Open Xcode, select **File > New > Playground**, then create the playground and verify that you see the string “Hello, playground”.
+Open Xcode, select **File > New > Playground**, then create the playground and verify that you see the string ï¿½Hello, playgroundï¿½.

 ### Step 2: Install Homebrew
 1. Got to `https://brew.sh/` to see find the current installation process.